conduitio-labs/conduit-connector-activemq-artemis/README.md

       - id: example
         plugin: "activemq"
         settings:
-          # Destination is the name of the STOMP destination.
+          # The name of the STOMP destination.
           # Type: string
           # Required: yes
           destination: ""
-          # Password is the password to use when connecting to the broker.
+          # The password to use when connecting to the broker.
           # Type: string
           # Required: yes
           password: ""
-          # URL is the URL of the ActiveMQ Artemis broker.
+          # The URL of the ActiveMQ Artemis broker.
           # Type: string
           # Required: yes
           url: ""
-          # User is the username to use when connecting to the broker.
+          # The username to use when connecting to the broker.
           # Type: string
           # Required: yes
           user: ""
-          # ConsumerWindowSize is the size of the consumer window.
-It maps to
+          # The size of the consumer window.
+It maps to the
-          # the "consumer-window-size" header in the STOMP SUBSCRIBE frame.
+          # "consumer-window-size" header in the STOMP SUBSCRIBE frame.
           # Type: string
           # Required: no
           consumerWindowSize: "-1"
-          # RecvTimeoutHeartbeat specifies the minimum amount of time between
+          # The minimum amount of time between the client expecting to receive
-          # the client expecting to receive heartbeat notifications from the
+          # heartbeat notifications from the server.
-          # server
           # Type: duration
           # Required: no
           recvTimeoutHeartbeat: "2s"
-          # SendTimeoutHeartbeat specifies the maximum amount of time between
+          # The maximum amount of time between the client sending heartbeat
-          # the client sending heartbeat notifications from the server
+          # notifications from the server.
           # Type: duration
           # Required: no
           sendTimeoutHeartbeat: "2s"
-          # SubscriptionType is the subscription type.
-It can be either ANYCAST
+          # The subscription type.
+It can be either ANYCAST or MULTICAST, with
-          # or MULTICAST, with ANYCAST being the default.
-Maps to the
+          # ANYCAST being the default.
+Maps to the "subscription-type" header in
-          # "subscription-type" header in the STOMP SUBSCRIBE frame.
+          # the STOMP SUBSCRIBE frame.
           # Type: string
           # Required: no
           subscriptionType: "ANYCAST"
-          # CaCertPath is the path to the CA certificate file.
+          # The path to the CA certificate file.
           # Type: string
           # Required: no
           tls.caCertPath: ""
-          # ClientCertPath is the path to the client certificate file.
+          # The path to the client certificate file.
           # Type: string
           # Required: no
           tls.clientCertPath: ""
-          # ClientKeyPath is the path to the client key file.
+          # The path to the client key file.
           # Type: string
           # Required: no
           tls.clientKeyPath: ""
-          # Enabled is a flag to enable or disable TLS.
+          # Flag to enable or disable TLS.
           # Type: bool
           # Required: no
           tls.enabled: "false"
-          # InsecureSkipVerify is a flag to disable server certificate
+          # Flag to disable server certificate verification.
-          # verification.
           # Type: bool
           # Required: no
           tls.insecureSkipVerify: "false"